SynBioDex/SBOL-visual/SEPs/SEP_V023.md

 - **Making a release:** A release should be produced via the following steps:
   1. Make a release branch (`release-X.X.X`) from `develop`.
-  2. Update the release number in `master`.
+  2. Update the release number in `release-X.X.X`.
   3. Make sure that pre-release derivative content is updated.
+  4. Update the "Relation to other standards" section to add the new release.
   4. Merge the release branch into `master` and `develop`.
   5. Cut a release from `master` via GitHub, describing with a (manual) summary of the approved SEPs newly included.
 SEP abstracts are a good source for this content.
   6. Make sure that post-release derivative content is updated.